 Let's take as an example a supposedly "bad" feeling that we are always told not to allow: envy.
 The PsyBlog website explains the benefits of "benign envy," that boring feeling that we are missing something that we see in others.

-These little stitches may be good for us (as long as we feel the other deserves its success, otherwise we will really be seized only by an unproductive, destructive envy).
-Benevolent envy can motivate us, give us hope, make us more creative, and let us look at things from a different perspective.
+Those little stings can be good for us (as long as we feel the other has theirs Success deserved, otherwise we're really just gripped by an unproductive, destructive envy).
+Benign envy can motivate us, give us hope, make us more creative and make us see things differently Perspektive let look at.

 Assertiveness does not make it more productive